Entropy contraction of the Gibbs sampler under log-concavity: Metropolis-within-Gibbs and general coordinate-wise kernels

 To the best of our knowledge, this is the first explicit bound on the spectral gap of MwG schemes in general log-concave settings (see e.g.\ \cite{ascolani2024scalability} and \cite{qin2023spectral} and references therein for available results on MwG).
-By arguments similar to the ones of Section \ref{subsec:tightness}, it is easy to see that the linear dependence with respect to $d$ is tight, while it is unclear to us if the dependence on $\kappa$ is tight, and in particular whether it can be improved with a different choice of step-size in the RWM proposal $Q_m^{x_{-m}}$.
+By arguments similar to the ones of Section \ref{subsec:tightness}, it is easy to see that the linear dependence with respect to $d$ is tight.
+On the contrary, the dependence on $\kappa$ is sub-optimal and the follow-up work \cite{secchi2025spectral} has shown that the lower bound $C/(\kappa^2 d)$ can be improved to $C/(\kappa d)$, albeit using a different choice of step-size in the RWM proposal $Q_m^{x_{-m}}$.